 - Registered ISU Student Organizations may not hold any meetings, functions, or sponsored events during the Dead Week period.
-Any exception to these restrictions must be authorized in advance by Office of the Dean of Students.
+Any exception to these restrictions must be authorized in advance by the Office of the Senior Vice President for Student Affairs.

 The university recognizes those students who are doing exceptionally well in several ways, including the following.

 - Dean's List.
 Each semester the university issues a dean's list made up of those students who have carried at least 12 credit hours of graded or S-F courses with a 3.50 grade-point average or above for the semester.
 Courses taken on a P-NP basis do not count as part of the 12-credit hour requirement.
 No dean's list is issued for summer school.
 The list can be viewed from the Office of the Registrar website.